Just imagine that you can buy a filter that will last for 10+ years, and you never have to drive to the hardware store ever again for an HVAC filter.

 The main rating for HVAC filters is the MERV rating (minimum efficiency reporting value) which basically means how well the furnace traps particles.

 The higher the MERV rating means that the filter is better at trapping particles (but also lessens the HVAC airflow).

 There have been numerous studies that say residential homes should aim for a filter with a MERV rating from 7-13.
 A filter in the 7-8 MERV range is considered average, while 9-11 is high.

-These folds give the filter more surface area.
-If you stretched out a pleated filter, it will be much longer than the actual size of the finished filter.
+Pleats are the ridges or folds within the filter media which gives it an accordion look to it.
+These folds give the filter more surface area and if you stretch out a pleated filter, it would be much longer than the actual size of the finished filter.

-If the filter doesn't last, then all of the potential savings over a disposable filter is never realized.
+If the filter doesn't last, then all of the potential savings over a disposable filter are never realized.